Helping Workers Navigate Workers’ Compensation

 Workers’ compensation is a system that provides benefits to injured workers or those who contract an occupational disease while working.
 According to the Bureau of Labor Statistics (2009), the median number of days away from work for nonfatal occupational injury and illness was eight days.

-Occupations that have seen an increased rate in workers’ compensation claims include light or delivery service truck drivers, landscapers and groundskeepers, restaurant cooks and registered nurses.
+Occupations that have seen an increased rate of workers’ compensation claims include light or delivery service truck drivers, landscapers and groundskeepers, restaurant cooks and registered nurses.

-Young Conaway attorneys regularly appear before the Industrial Accident Board (IAB), which handles workers’ comp claims in Delaware, on behalf of injured workers.
+Young Conaway Stargatt & Taylor, LLP, attorneys regularly appear before the Industrial Accident Board (IAB), which handles workers’ comp claims in Delaware, on behalf of injured workers.
 We have won numerous million-dollar resolutions for our clients in settlement, mediation, arbitration and trial.

-In the State of Delaware, workers’ compensation will pay for your lost wages while you are out of work (up to 66 percent tax free, subject to a maximum).
+In Delaware, workers’ compensation will pay for your lost wages while you are out of work (up to 66 percent tax-free, subject to a maximum).
 Your medical bills, prescription medications, doctor visits, x-rays, physical therapy, chiropractic, etc. and the mileage for medical-related travel can also be reimbursed.

 When you return to work after your injuries, if you were forced to return to a lower-paying job, you can recover Loss of Earning Capacity (LOEC) benefits.
 Disfigurement and permanent impairment benefits for loss of function (partial or total) of an injured body part can also be covered under Delaware’s workers’ compensation laws.

 You should immediately tell your supervisor and personnel office about the injury and ask that a report be filed with the state.
 Be specific as to what happened.
 Do not wait.